Created by the Ask Leif Team — Reviewed and Edited by Shane

 Botswana beckons the discerning traveler with its commitment to high-cost, low-volume tourism, ensuring an exclusive and intimate safari experience.
 This 7-day journey plunges you into the heart of the Okavango Delta's watery wilderness and the elephant-rich plains of Chobe, all while pampering you with world-class luxury camps.
 Prepare for breathtaking wildlife encounters and unparalleled service in one of Africa's most pristine destinations.

-Imagine waking to the distant roar of a lion, the air crisp and clean, as you sip coffee overlooking a vast, shimmering flood plain.
+Waking at dawn in a private Okavango Delta concession, before the sun fully crests the horizon, you find the air crisp and clean, as you sip coffee overlooking a vast, shimmering flood plain.
 This isn't just a safari; it's an immersion into an untouched wilderness, a journey designed for those who seek unparalleled luxury and profound connection with nature.
 Botswana's Okavango Delta, a UNESCO World Heritage site, is a tapestry of waterways, islands, and savannahs, where the 'green season' brings life in abundance.
-Here, the concept of high-cost, low-volume tourism means fewer crowds and more exclusive encounters, ensuring that your wildlife sightings are intimate and undisturbed.
+Here, the serene flow of the Moremi Game Reserve's channels ensures a tranquil exploration of its diverse ecosystems.
 From the moment your small bush plane touches down on a remote airstrip, you'll feel the magic of this extraordinary place envelop you, promising an experience far beyond the ordinary game drive.

 This 7-day itinerary is meticulously crafted for the discerning traveler, focusing on the iconic Chief's Island and Moremi Game Reserve within the Delta, followed by the legendary Chobe National Park.
 You'll glide silently through papyrus-lined channels in a traditional mokoro, spotting painted reed frogs and perhaps even a sitatunga, before transitioning to thrilling land-based game drives in open-sided vehicles.
 The Chobe River then offers a completely different perspective, with boat safaris bringing you eye-level with colossal elephant herds and basking crocodiles.
 Every camp selected, from the renowned Mombo Camp to the intimate Duba Plains, offers exquisite service, gourmet dining, and expert guides who transform every sighting into a captivating story.
 This is luxury redefined, where comfort meets raw wilderness in perfect harmony.